saltyrtc/saltyrtc-meta/Protocol.md

 *key* field: The key shall be 32 bytes and SHALL NOT be identical to the other client's public permanent key.
 Further messages from the other client will use the session key pair for encryption unless otherwise specified (e.g. by a task).
+In case an initiator expects a 'key' message but could not decrypt the message's content, it SHALL send a 'drop-responder' message containing the id of the responder who sent the message and a close code of `3005` (*Initiator Could Not Decrypt*) in the *reason* field.

 The message SHALL be NaCl public-key encrypted by the client's permanent key pair and the other client's permanent key pair.